-March 25, Montpelier, VT: Governor Phil Scott has issued an order suspending in-person operations for all non-essential businesses and non-profits until approximately April 15th, 2020.
+March 25, 2020: Governor Phil Scott issued an order suspending in-person operations for all non-essential businesses and non-profits on April 10th extended that order to last until at least May 15th.
 Accordingly, all museum visits are suspended for the time being under the “Stay Home, Stay Safe” policy.
 During this time of physical distancing, the best thing we can do for our museum friends is to continue to offer digital resources.

 - The museum will continue to release photos, articles, and more content here on our social channels (primarily Facebook and Instagram).